Home » Insights » Why Use WordPress as a Decoupled CMS?

 Decoupled (v): enables computing components or layers to execute independently while still interfacing with each other (from Technopedia –https://www.techopedia.com/definition/16907/decoupled-architecture)

-As the Technopedia definition hints, decoupled means there’s a seperation between where you edit your website and where it’s displayed.
+As the Technopedia definition hints, decoupling means there’s a separation between where you edit your website and where it’s displayed.

-It means you edit your content in WordPress, but when visitors go to your website, they won’t be using WordPress, just a normal website.
+It means you edit your content in WordPress, but when visitors go to your website, they won’t be using WordPress; they’ll be using a normal website.

-Decoupled programming was introduced to the web primarily because it’s simpler: instead of one mass of code, you split your concerns into two clumps that can be easier to manage.
+Decoupled programming was introduced to the web primarily because it’s simpler.
+Instead of one large block of code, you split your concerns into two distinct components that can be easier to manage.

 So your web developers will thank you for making their job easier.
 It’ll also be easier on your wallet because it’ll likely reduce the time that it takes to work on complicated and convoluted code.

-But there are some other benefits to you and your website visitors, customers and brand followers.
+However, there are also other benefits for you and your website visitors, customers, and brand followers.

 Let’s see what they are.